rigdev/docs/docs/storage/manage-objects.md

 ## Copying objects

 Copying objects can be done using the `CopyObject` endpoint.
 This endpoint takes a source bucket and path and a destination bucket and path.
 It is possible to copy files both within the same provider and across providers.
-Using the CLI, the copy- upload- and download-functionality is gathered under the same command.
+Using the CLI, the copy, upload, and download functionalities are gathered under the same command.
 For more details see [uploading](./uploading-objects) and [downloading](./downloading-objects).

 <Tabs>
 <TabItem value="go" label="Golang SDK">